ethanholz/ethanholz/README.md

 ### A little bit about me...
 🔭 I’m currently working on ...
 * [glass-pebbles](https://github.com/ethanholz/glass-pebbles) - A sync client for Obsidian.md using IPFS and Go
-* [nvim-lastplace](https://github.com/ethanholz/nvim-lastplace) - A Neovim/Lua rewrite of [vim-lastplace](https://github.com/farmergreg/vim-lastplace).
+* [nvim-lastplace](https://github.com/ethanholz/nvim-lastplace) - A Neovim/Lua rewrite of [vim-lastplace](https://github.com/farmergreg/vim-lastplace)
-* ☕[EmberControl](https://github.com/ethanholz/EmberControl) - A project to control an Ember Smart Mug in Python.
+* [web-service-gin-example](https://github.com/ethanholz/web-service-gin-example) - A sandbox environment for practicing Go, gin, and data structures/algorithms
+* [home-assistant-updater](https://github.com/ethanholz/home-assistant-updater) - A simple REST API used for pulling docker containers when and update is available for Home Assistant

 🌱 I’m currently learning ...
 * Neovim Lua API